7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Azure-Monitor.md

 # Azure Administration - Azure Monitor

-Azure Monitor is the comprehensive solution for collecting, analyzing and acting on telemetry from cloud and on-premise linked environments. **Azure Monitor collects Logs and Metrics** and enables you to gather monitoring and diagnostic information about the health of your services.
-You can use this information to visualize and analyze the causes of problems that might occur in your app.
+Azure Monitor is the comprehensive solution for collecting, analysing and acting on telemetry from cloud and on-premise linked environments. **Azure Monitor collects Logs and Metrics** and enables you to gather monitoring and diagnostic information about the health of your services.
+You can use this information to visualise and analyse the causes of problems that might occur in your app.

 - Create Visual Dashboards
+	- Monitor and visualise metrics
+	- Query and analyse Logs
-- Alerts
+- Alerts and Action groups
-- Automated Actions
 - Log Monitoring
 - Agents
 	- Azure Custom Script Extension is used for post-deployment configuration, software installation, or any other configuration or management task.